ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ## Keyboard and Mouse Emulation

 One Arduino board is able to emulate keyboard and mouse at the same time.
 Now we will consider application that simulates keystrokes and mouse clicks according to the received command from the control script.
-This application should combine approaches of the `mouse.ino` and `keybpoard-combo.ino` applications, which ae considered before.
+This application should combine approaches of the `mouse.ino` and `keyboard-combo.ino` applications, which are considered before.

 This is the [`keyboard-mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard-mouse.ino) Arduino application:
 ```C++